ed-syspertec/Virtel/docs/manuals/virtel/Virtel460CN/connectivity_guide.rst

 The “Line” is one of the basic elements of the VIRTEL configuration.
 A line represents a connection between VIRTEL and another network element: an NPSI MCH, an X25 router, an X25 application (GATE, PCNE), a CICS system, a VIRNT server, an SMTP server; alternatively, a line can represent a VIRTEL server (HTTP, SMTP) listening on a TCP/IP port.
 VIRTEL call routing is performed by sets of interrelated definitions.
 A call arriving on a line is processed by a set of rules which assign an entry point.
 The entry point contains a set of transactions which indicate the application or external server which will process the call.
 An external server refers to one or more lines on which the call may exit from VIRTEL.
 Each type of entity (lines, terminals, entry points, external servers) is defined by a separate sub-application but it is often useful to have an overall view of all the related definitions.

-This chapter describes all the functions associated with the definition of lines using the Line Managment sub-application.
+This chapter describes all the functions associated with the definition of lines using the Line Management sub-application.
 A detailed example will be presented later in this chapter for each type of line.

 .. index::